MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 Eventually **Experimental** features either graduate to **Preview** or are removed from the product.

 **Experimental** features typically aren't documented.
 The short description in the **App settings** pane might be the only information about them.
-Use the [Power Apps community forum](https://powerusers.microsoft.com/t5/PowerApps-Community/ct-p/PowerApps1) or [Power Apps blog](https://powerapps.microsoft.com/blog/) for more information.
+Use the [Power Apps Experimental Features forum](https://aka.ms/pa-early-feedback) or [Power Apps blog](https://powerapps.microsoft.com/blog/) for more information.

 Provide feedback on **Experimental** features in the [Power Apps Experimental Features forum](https://aka.ms/pa-early-feedback).